Prospects for U.S.-Saudi Nuclear Energy Cooperation

 Congress and U.S. Policy

-From FY2020 to FY2025, Congress enacted provisions to limit the use of funds for the Export-Import bank to support nuclear exports to Saudi Arabia until nonproliferation criteria were met.
-In prior Congresses, some introduced bills would have required a congressional joint resolution of approval before a 123 agreement with Saudi Arabia could take effect.
+From FY2020 to FY2025, Congress enacted provisions to limit the use of funds for the Export-Import Bank to support nuclear exports to Saudi Arabia until nonproliferation criteria were met.
+In prior Congresses, some Members introduced bills that would have required a joint resolution of approval before a 123 agreement with Saudi Arabia could take effect.
 In November 2025, some Members argued that a U.S.-Saudi agreement should require Saudi Arabia both to adopt an Additional Protocol to the country's CSA and to forswear uranium enrichment and spent fuel reprocessing.